CIHR Jargon Buster

 Refers to a continuum of research that engages patients as partners, focusses on patient-identified priorities and improves patient outcomes.
 This research, conducted by multidisciplinary teams in partnership with relevant stakeholders, aims to apply the knowledge generated to improve healthcare systems and practices.

 In clinical trials, a placebo is usually a tablet or capsule with no active ingredients, or a sham treatment that is meant to make the patient believe that a medical procedure has occurred.
-Placebos are used so that the subjects in the control group (and often researchers involved in administering or evaluating the trial as well) are unable to tell who is receiving the active drug or treatment.
+Placebos are used so that the participants in the control group (and often researchers involved in administering or evaluating the trial as well) are unable to tell who is receiving the active drug or treatment.
 Using placebos prevents bias in judging the effects of the medical intervention being tested.

 There is always a psychological component to being enrolled in a clinical trial designed to test a treatment that might improve an existing medical condition.
 It's natural for a participant to hope that they are in the group receiving the active treatment and that it will improve their condition.
 For this reason, even patients who are receiving placebo treatment will often report an improvement, particularly in short term trials, even if it is impossible that the effects are caused by the placebo.